pedrovgs/Algorithms/README.md

 Algorithms [![Build Status](https://travis-ci.org/pedrovgs/Algorithms.svg?branch=master)](https://travis-ci.org/pedrovgs/Algorithms)
 ==========

-This repository contains my solution for some common algorithms.
-I've created this repository to learn about algorithms and improve solving different common computer science problems.
-I'll try to add more solutions if I have time :)
+This repository contains my solution for common algorithms.
+I've created this repository to learn about algorithms and improve solutions to common computer science problems.
+I'll try to add more solutions if I have time. :)

-Each solved problem has a program written in Java.
-Every solution is tested and some problems contains more than one solution with different implementations.
+Each solution has a Java program and is tested.
+Some problems contain mulitple solutions with different implementations.

 You can check the solution executing tests inside tests directory.
-Some of this problems have been resolved using TDD.
+Some problems were resolved using TDD.

 Problems
 --------